MSc in Mathematical Sciences (OMMS)

 The Oxford Masters in Mathematical Sciences (OMMS) provides a broad and flexible training in the mathematical sciences, and gives students with a keen interest in the mathematical sciences the chance to study a selection of our interesting and varied master’s level courses.
 Oxford has a world-class reputation in the Mathematical Sciences, and this Masters offers students the opportunity to join our current fourth year undergraduates and to work with an international group of peers, including other mathematical leaders of the future.

 The course is run jointly by the Mathematical Institute and the Department of Statistics.
 Both departments have a strong sense of community with a multitude of social opportunities such as societies, open workspaces and networking at departmental lectures and seminars.
-For example, the Mathematical Institute has two term-time lecture series: Fridays@4, for Masters and DPhil students, and Fridays@2, for both undergraduates and Masters students.
-To facilitate the integration of our students into the department, OMMS students will be buddied with an undergraduate student who will be continuing onto the fourth year (also known as Part C).
+To facilitate the integration of our students into the departments, OMMS students will be buddied with an undergraduate student who will be continuing onto the fourth year (also known as Part C).

 The Masters course is a 9 month course running from the start of October through to the end of June.
 Students will be required to attend at least six units of courses, as well as writing a dissertation worth two units.
 Those wishing to extend themselves further might wish to take one or two additional units.
-Of the non-dissertation units, students may take courses from the Mathematical Institute and the Department of Statistics, and up to two units from the Department of Computer Science.
+Of the non-dissertation units, students may take courses from the Mathematical Institute and the Department of Statistics, and up to two units chosen from three offered by the Department of Computer Science.
 Performance on the Masters will be assessed by the dissertation, and depending on course choice, either written examinations or take home mini-projects.

 One unit usually corresponds to a lecture course with 16 lectures which is supplemented by classes and problem sheets.
 Students are encouraged to work collaboratively in the classes to better develop their understanding of the course material.